VasiliyRubtsov/recsys2018/README.md

 # recsys2018

+The third place solution in RecSys Challenge 2018 by Avito team.

 To start it is necessary folder 'data' with data in json and challenge_set.json file.

 The order of execution: